gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Two of the easiest problems to run into are incompatible compilers and incompatible Python.
-Try to make sure that you use the same C and C++ compilers for GROMACS, for the Python package, and for the sample plugin.
+Try to make sure that you use the same C and C++ compilers for |Gromacs|, for the Python package, and for the sample plugin.
 These compilers should also correspond to the :command:`mpicc` compiler wrapper used to
 `compile mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html>`__.